caffeinate/ProgImage/README.md

 ## Overview

 * No database
-* Meta data is stored alongside images in a object store.
+* Meta data is stored alongside images in an object store.
-* Filesystem can be used as the object store
+* Filesystem can be used as the object store (this is the current store implementation)
 * Image transforms (make thumbnail etc.) are cached in the object store

 ## Example Deployment on AWS